chipotleman/fundedfinal/replit.md

 ### Password-Protected Beta Landing Page
 - **Created BetaLanding component** that wraps entire site with password protection
   - Beautiful landing page with Piks logo and animated gradient background
-  - Password protection: `piks2025` (stored in component, can be moved to environment variable)
+  - Password protection: `baldwin` (stored in component, can be moved to environment variable)
   - Beta access signup form for waitlist
   - Signups stored in localStorage (can be migrated to database later)
   - Access persists via localStorage - users don't need to re-enter password
   - Matches current theme with purple/pink/blue gradient animation
   - Integrated into _app.js to gate all site content
   - Clean, professional design with glass-morphism effects
+  - Mobile status bar color matches page gradient

 ### Authentication Migration: Phone to Email
 - **Migrated authentication from phone numbers to email addresses**: